Malawi

-The part of Africa now known as Malawi was settled around the 10th century by migrating Bantu groups.
-Centuries later, in 1891, the area was colonised by the British and became a protectorate of the United Kingdom known as Nyasaland.
-In 1953, it became a protectorate within the semi-independent Federation of Rhodesia and Nyasaland.
-The Federation was dissolved in 1963.
-In 1964, the protectorate was ended: Nyasaland became an independent country under Queen Elizabeth II, and was renamed Malawi.
-Two years later it became a republic.
-It gained full independence from the United Kingdom, and by 1970 had become a totalitarian one-party state under the presidency of Hastings Banda, who remained in this role until 1994.
+The part of Africa known as Malawi was settled around the 10th century by the Akafula, also known as the Abathwa.
+Later, the Bantu groups came and drove out the Akafula and formed various kingdoms such as the Maravi and Nkhamanga kingdoms, among others that flourished from the 16th century.
+In 1891, the area was colonised by the British as the British Central African Protectorate, being renamed Nyasaland in 1907.
+In 1964, Nyasaland became an independent country as a Commonwealth realm under Prime Minister Hastings Banda, and was renamed Malawi.
+Two years later, Banda became president by converting the country into a one-party presidential republic.
+Banda was declared president for life in 1971.
+Independence was characterized by Banda's highly repressive dictatorship.
+After the introduction of a multiparty system in 1993, Banda lost the 1994 general election.
 Today, Malawi has a democratic, multi-party republic headed by an elected president.
-Lazarus Chakwera of the Malawi Congress Party led the Tonse Alliance grouping of nine political parties and won the court-mandated Presidential Election rerun held on 23 June 2020 after the May 2019 Presidential Election was annulled due to massive electoral irregularities.
-The country's military, the Malawian Defence Force, includes an army, a navy, and an air wing.
-Malawi's foreign policy is pro-Western.
-It maintains positive diplomatic relations with most countries, and participates in several international organisations, including the United Nations, the Commonwealth of Nations, the Southern African Development Community (SADC), the Common Market for Eastern and Southern Africa (COMESA), and the African Union (AU).
+According to the 2024 V-Dem Democracy indices, Malawi is ranked 74th electoral democracy worldwide and 11th electoral democracy in Africa.
+The country maintains positive diplomatic relations with most countries, and participates in several international organisations, including the United Nations, the Commonwealth of Nations, the Southern African Development Community (SADC), the Common Market for Eastern and Southern Africa (COMESA), and the African Union (AU).